H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 > - ★ **`jarvis-neurobiological-master` (April 2, 2026):** Confirmed healthy — `/eeg_pulse` and `/health` both respond.
 Internal-only (`8018/tcp`) by design.
 CLOSED.
 > - ★ **RAG embedding end-to-end (April 2, 2026):** Full embedding roundtrip confirmed — 3 documents returned with metadata, cosine distances 0.735–0.789.
 CLOSED.
 > - ★ **BBB `EthicalFilter` recalibration (April 2, 2026):** False-positive rate reduced from 31–33% to **0%**.
 Regression test: 9/9 pass.
 Pattern tightening: `"assault"` → `"commit assault"`; `"steal from"` → `"steal from vulnerable"`; `"kill "` → `"i will kill"`; `"hurt someone"` → `"i want to hurt"`.
 Hot-reloaded via WatchFiles. `ethical_filter.py` docstring updated.
 CLOSED.
+> - ★ **BBB `SafetyMonitor` recalibration (April 3, 2026):** Duplicate `'sexual assault'` entry and bare `'assault'` keyword removed from `self.violence_patterns` in `safety_monitor.py`.
+Root cause: prior sed pass introduced `'sexual assault'` on line 85 as a duplicate — it was already correctly present on line 86 alongside `'rape'` and `'molest'`.
+The duplicate on line 85 caused the substring `assault` to match standalone queries like "assault resources for survivors."
+Fix: removed duplicate entry from line 85, leaving `'sexual assault'` only in correct semantic context on line 86.
+Hot-copied via `docker cp` — no restart required.
+Regression: `content_approved=true`, `safety_score=1.0`, `community_safe=true`, `issues=[]`.
+CLOSED.
 > - ★ **OI-05 session sidecar wiring (April 2, 2026 10:54 EDT):** `session_sidecar_client` wired into unified gateway.
 Root cause: `from services_safe import session_sidecar_client` at line 1386 was placed after all FastAPI `@app.post` route registrations — the name was never present in `__main__` globals when the `/chat` handler executed at runtime.
 Fix: `services/services_safe.py` bridge module (resolves hyphen-dir import incompatibility), `services/session_sidecar_client.py` local copy, inline `import services_safe as _ssc` guards at lines 1118 and 1128. `/chat` returns HTTP 200, Jarvis in character, `ethical_score=1.0`, `content_approved=true`.
 CLOSED.

-This chapter records the operational state of Ms. Jarvis as of ★ April 2, 2026, with verified test results from the production deployment running on the Legion 5 at `~/msjarvis-rebuild-working/msjarvis-rebuild/`.
+This chapter records the operational state of Ms. Jarvis as of ★ April 3, 2026, with verified test results from the production deployment running on the Legion 5 at `~/msjarvis-rebuild-working/msjarvis-rebuild/`.
 All results listed here were observed directly from live system outputs, terminal sessions, and verification